 - New York has made great strides in pro bono services, and the New York State Courts Access to Justice Program 2015 Report details the myriad programs through which state pro bono and other volunteer providers are working to expand access.

 - Probono.net provides pro bono and legal services attorneys with resources that are regional, national, and international in scope.
 The organization also directs individual attorneys to volunteer opportunities in their state and hosts a blog dedicated to connecting justice communities.

 Non-Attorney Models of Legal Services Delivery

-- The Washington State Bar Association is a pioneer in this area, having authorized and regulated Limited License Legal Technicians (LLLTs) as non-lawyer providers of discrete and limited legal advice.
-The Bar’s LLLT website can serve as a resource for other jurisdictions exploring this service model; it also maintains an up-to-date directory of practicing Technicians.
+- The Washington State Bar Association was a pioneer in this area, having authorized and regulated Limited License Legal Technicians (LLLTs) as non-lawyer providers of discrete and limited legal advice.
+The Washington Supreme Court decided to sunset the program in June 2020.